Teach Well By Communicating Better – Some Considerations

 Use your tools correctly and timely

 “Not only do students expect their instructors to use e-mail and technology, but also they expect their instructors to use these mediated means correctly and properly.”
-(Goodboy & Myers, 2015) If you are using the communication tools inside your LMS, email, social media messaging, or anything that allows you to send a note to your students, write it well.
+(Goodboy & Myers, 2015 p.
+147) If you are using the communication tools inside your LMS, email, social media messaging, or anything that allows you to send a note to your students, write it well.
 Add respectful greetings.
 Be sure that you are using proper formatting and by all means use spellcheck.
-Give yourself 24 hours to reply, even if you are only letting them know that you are looking into whatever it is that they messaged you about.
+Reply within 24 hours, even if you are only letting them know that you are looking into whatever it is that they messaged you about.
 If you are going to use a tool to communicate, use it correctly, and if you don’t know how to use the tool, learn.
 There are scores of tutorials on YouTube, capable instructional technologists, and well-versed colleagues that can help you if you need it.

 No matter your preferred method of communication, be mindful of the number of words you use to communicate important information (Kilgore, 2016).
 No, you don’t need to count your words.
 Just say what you need to say and then stop.
 Being verbose about certain class details can backfire and result in a higher likelihood of students misinterpreting your message.
 Be as concise as possible.
 This can save you from lengthy explanations and follow-up emails.

 50-cent words can buy a lot of replies

 Knowing your audience can help you choose what words to use.
 Your students may not be native speakers of the language you are using.
 They may not understand the acronyms or slang terms you may wish to use (Kilgore, 2016).
 This doesn’t mean you need to dumb-down your communications.
 It does mean that you need to consider how your students will understand your message based on the language skills they have.
 Communication is a two-way street.
 Avoid a message that may inadvertently confuse your students and result in an inbox full of clarification requests.
 Couple clear language with being concise.